Saoni/zoo-application/README.md

 EndPoint url : http://localhost:8080/exit

 This will close the Spring boot application.
-Hence ""Closing the zoo!" will be printed in the terminal .
+Hence <i>"Closing the zoo!"</i> will be printed in the terminal .